golemfactory/golem-wiki/Products/Brass-Beta/gWASM.md

 If you want to run your WASM application (.wasm file and .js file), you can create tasks connecting directly to your Golem node.
 No additional client, like g-flite, is required.
 This is pretty straightforward.

-> Be sure that you are not violating any licenses or property rights: you take legal responsibility for your actions.
+> Again, be sure that you are not violating any licenses or property rights: you take legal responsibility for your actions.
 It is absolutely fine if you use open source software or your own code.

 #### Task preparation